Times of Old

 “Not if the cave entrance was concealed, and it was clearly hidden for a long time.
 They wouldn’t be upset about something new, then.”
 Ed moves the view to the site he sees as his best option.
 “See this section of the canyon’s wall!
 Look at the wild growth of thorn bushes!
-It’s clear they’ve been there for some decades.
-If someone was to find a cave behind that lot no one would be surprised they hadn’t see it before.”
+It’s clear they’ve been there for many decades.
+If someone was to find a cave behind that lot no one would be surprised they hadn’t seen it before.”

 “I see what you mean, Ed.
 Yes, we can create a custom cave in the rock of the canyon wall there, for you.
 What would you like?”

 “I can see a small stream coming out from amongst the bushes, can you show me where all the rivers and streams run underground in this area?
 And can you change their hidden paths without causing trouble?”

 David says, “Yes,” at the same time as faint blue lines appear on the screen to show where the waters run.
 Ed smiles while he looks at them, since one running through the rock he’s interested in is a fair sized river.